Gus Sundstrom: New York Athletic Club Water Polo team

+In the team shown at left, Sundstrom, around the age of 48, is standing in the back row third from left with his New York Athletic Club water polo team in July, 1907.
+The team competed in the 1907 AAU swimming championship at Jamestown at the Grand Basin at the Smith Harbor and Discovery Landing.
+L.B.
+Handley helped Captain the team in 1907, and later coached the New York Swimming Association.
+A complete list of the 1907 team standing at the photo at left from left to right include C.D.
+Trubenbach, L. B. Goodwin, Coach Sundstrom, J. B. Naething, and E.E.
+Wenk Jr., and seated; from left to right, Joseph (Joe) A. Ruddy, Ogden M. Reed, Captain Louis De Breda Handley, and James Steen.
+J.A.
+Ruddy was part of the gold medal team that competed with Goodwin in the 4x100 yard freestyle relay in 1904.
+An exceptional program as coached by Sundstrom, between 1898-1911, the New York Athletic Club water polo team won all but one of the AAU Water Polo titles for indoor and outdoor competition.

 Outstanding swimmers

 The Olympic swimmers Sundstrom coached at the New York Athletic Club included Charles Daniels an eight-time Olympic medalist, 1904 two-time Olympic Gold medalist Joe Ruddy and 1904 two-time Olympic gold medalist Leo "Bud" Goodwin.
 The world records and national titles of his championship swimmers could be partly attributed to Sundstrom's careful training techniques and his work refining and improving the front crawl stroke.

 Sundstrom died of heart disease at 77 after an illness of several months on Thursday, September 9, 1936 at his home on 179th street in New York City.
 Services were held on Sunday, September 12 at the Church of the Incarnation, at 175th Street in the Bronx.
 He was buried at Holy Cross Cemetery in East Flatbush, Kings County, New York.
 In addition to his unique accomplishments as a swim coach, in New York he was known for being the first person to swim around Manhattan Island.
 His survivors included his widow Ellen McDonald Sundstrom, two daughters, a son George, and a brother.
 Many New York area newspapers carried news of his passing, and many newspapers worldwide distributed by Ripley's Believe it or Not featured a description of a stunt he performed of swimming 75 yards underwater with a lit cigar in his mouth, and surfacing with the cigar still lit.